genta0102/Spotify/README.md

+# Spotify-clone
+This is test and made that to learn how to use SpotyfyAPI.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).